tao-xinxiu/prototype-template-engine/README.md

 done
 ```
 To perform a more prudent updating process, the user could invoke manually `next` and `push` command, so that it could always preview the next architecture before delivering it.
 This usage mode is often used during the implementation and testing of new custom strategy.

-### robust client
-This framework provides the kill-continue capability.
-That is, whenever the update process is stopped, either voluntarily by the user or involuntarily due to a failure, user could always re-start it by re-invoking the demonstrated  `update` script.
-In the practise, the user could easily configure `retry` in the pipeline setup or use loop in the script to avoid temporary failures (ex. network error).
-To correct the failure caused by microservice implementation or configuration, the user could change the desired microservice architecture `final_architecture`.
-In addition, the user could also change the chosen `strategy` to correct the erroneous strategy implementation.

 ## Model
 An [architecture](https://github.com/tao-xinxiu/prototype-template-engine/blob/master/src/main/java/com/orange/model/state/Architecture.java) is composed by the multiple PaaS sites, each site contains a set of [microservices architecture](https://github.com/tao-xinxiu/prototype-template-engine/blob/master/src/main/java/com/orange/model/state/ArchitectureMicroservice.java).